G01d3nW01f/backdoor-gen/README.md

 so optimal for security testing of file upload systems

-And every timming of initialize for ask of allow to delete to old junkfiles....
-So if ip has changed but don't need to rewrite to script.
+execute inital process will ask to delete old generated file so if your ip has changed but there aren't  need to re write the host of past scripts.

 Install: